filippob/ml_classification/GBRAP/README.md

 ## Tool 2: NC to GCF

-The nc_2_gcf tool can retrieve the NCBI assembly accession (GCF) corresponding to a list of NC accession numbers.
+The nc_2_gcf tool can retrieve the NCBI assembly accession (GCF) with the assembly name corresponding to a list of NC accession numbers.
 It queries the NCBI Entrez API and outputs the results into a text file.

 ### Usage Instructions

 1. Create a CSV file containing NC accession numbers, where each number is on a new line and without spaces.